martinkoster/actionfx/actionfx-app-sample/README.md

 ### Starting the application with ActionFX' default bean container

-For using ActionFX' default bean container, we derive your JavaFX class from [AbstractAFXApplication](../actionfx-core/src/main/java/com/github/actionfx/core/app/AbstractAFXApplication.java).
+For using ActionFX' default bean container, we derive our JavaFX class from [AbstractAFXApplication](../actionfx-core/src/main/java/com/github/actionfx/core/app/AbstractAFXApplication.java).

 With the annotation [@AFXApplication](../actionfx-core/src/main/java/com/github/actionfx/core/annotation/AFXApplication.java), we define the root package name for scanning for controllers and the main view to display after application startup.